Complex Regional Pain Syndrome (CRPS)

 Botulinum toxin and nerve blocks for Complex Regional Pain Syndrome type 1

 A December 2021 study in Anesthesiology (16) tested the hypothesis that botulinum toxin would prolong the duration of a lumbar sympathetic block measured through a sustained increase in skin temperature.
-A total of 48 patients, 24 would get the botulinum toxin and 24 would get the placebo were randomly assigned.
+Of a total of 48 patients, 24 would get the botulinum toxin and 24 would get the placebo and were randomly assigned.
 The change in relative temperature increase was higher in the botulinum toxin group than in the control group which was maintained at three months.
 Further, the researchers found, the pain intensity was greatly reduced in the botulinum toxin group compared with the control group at one month and three months.
 They concluded that in patients with complex regional pain syndrome, lumbar sympathetic ganglion block using botulinum toxin type A increased the temperature of the affected foot for three months and also reduced the pain.

 Vitamin C and preventing Complex Regional Pain Syndrome type 1 after surgery